hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

 }
 ```

-A stencil-statement-block is a block that contains one or more spst.statements and spst.ifs.
+A stencil-statement-block is a block that contains one or more `spst.statement`s and `spst.if`s.
 The execution semantics is equivalent to executing one statement after the other.

 Note that the extent types, interval types, and domain type `D` must be compatible.